magneum/youtube-exec/README.md

 <h1 align="left"><b>License: 📜🔐</b></h1>

 <p align="left">
-  YouTube-Exec is released under the <a href="LICENSE">MIT License</a>.
+  YouTube-Exec is released under the <a href="/LICENSE">MIT License</a>.
 Feel free to use, modify, and distribute it as you like.
 <b>The MIT License grants you the following permissions:</b>
 </p>